 Several “Piston Fire II” high-rate suppression and isolation cylinders were specified as part of the explosion protection system, offering the additional benefit of having Class II Division 1 hazardous location approval.
 These suppressors, as well as the SMARTDS dynamic explosion detection system, are electrically connected to an EX8000 Control Panel with the capability to selectively activate specific suppressors in the zone where the deflagration is occurring.
 The overall solution met the stated needs of the customer by providing highly targeted mitigation of explosion events at the same time as reducing the cost of equipment, installation and ongoing maintenance.

 IEP Technologies™ is the worldwide leader in providing explosion protection systems and services.
 For over 60 years we have offered protection solutions that can suppress, isolate and vent combustible dust or vapor explosions in process industries.
-IEP Technologies operates globally with locations in the U.S., UK, EU, Latin America and Asia designing ...
+IEP Technologies operates globally with locations ...